Phantom65536/csc207-ThoughtVault/Initial Design.md

   - Private instance attribute: all instance attributes in LocalEvent/Notification
   - Eventid and its corresponding name for associated event in Notification and sub-events in LocalEvent
 - User output data:
-  - Private instance attributes: Name, UserID, GcalID associated with them
+  - Private instance attributes: UserID, username associated with them

 Presenters and Output Boundaries: